amitesh-singh/amiduino/esp/README.md

  It has a ADC port (use `A0` in programming, `analogRead(A0)`).
  It can only read between 0 to 1V so you would need to use voltage divider for this.
- 200 ohm and 100 ohm would be fine.
+ 100k ohm and 47k ohm would be fine.
+(200 ohm and 100 ohm were not good enough because of larger current)

 ### GPIO pins